-The science on gluten sensitivity is evolving and we're learning new information on the condition regularly.
-New research suggests that gluten alone may not be responsible for the symptoms produced by the condition currently called gluten sensitivity.
-Instead, it is showing that perhaps FODMAPs, a group of poorly digested carbohydrates, may be the cause of the symptoms instead.
+The science on non-celiac gluten sensitivity ("gluten sensitivity) is evolving and we're learning new information about the condition regularly.
+New research suggests that gluten alone may not be responsible for the symptoms produced by the condition commonly referred to as gluten sensitivity.
+Instead, this research shows that perhaps FODMAPs, a group of poorly digested carbohydrates, may be the cause of the symptoms instead.
 It is also important to note that wheat, barley and rye - gluten-containing grains - are all high in FODMAPs.

 NFCA encourages you to learn about the low-FODMAP diet by downloading the free webinar archive of "Is Gluten Really the Problem?
 The Role of FODMAPs in Gluten-Related Disorders," featuring Dr. Sue Shepherd, the creator of the low-FODMAP diet.